derekvdplas/virola-phylogenomics-pipeline/README.md

 All scripts are written in Bash, or in Python.

 Dependencies:
-- minimap2,
+- minimap2
-- SAMtools,
+- SAMtools
-- IGV OR Geneious,
+- IGV OR Geneious
-- BCFtools,
+- BCFtools
-- Muscle,
+- Muscle
-- BioPython,
+- BioPython
-- RAxMLHPC,
+- RAxMLHPC
-- treeannotator,
+- treeannotator
-- FigTree.
+- FigTree

 File prerequisites:
   - Filtered and Quality-assessed Illumina reads in FASTA format.